schmiedecker/peekaTorrent/README.md

 # peekatorrent
-This is the proof-of-concept code of the peekatorrent paper, to be published at DFRWS'16, and will be pubished with "Digital Investigation" - if you use the torrents, please cite it:
+This is the proof-of-concept code of the peekatorrent paper, to be published at DFRWS'16.

-PeekaTorrent: Leveraging P2P Hash Values for Digital Forensics Sebastian Neuner, Martin Schmiedecker, Edgar R. Weippl SBA Research

 All software here is GPL 2, if not specified otherwise.
 You can find the paper as well as as plenty of data at https://www.peekatorrent.org